renovatebot/renovate/docs/usage/self-hosted-configuration.md

     "Renovate Bot <renovate@whitesourcesoftware.com>"

 Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?
 O
-We need to generate a lot of random bytes.
-It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the disks) during the prime generation; this gives the random number generator a better chance to gain enough entropy.
-We need to generate a lot of random bytes.
-It is a good idea to perform some other action (type on the keyboard, move the mouse, utilize the disks) during the prime generation; this gives the random number generator a better chance to gain enough entropy.

 gpg: key 0649CC3899F22A66 marked as ultimately trusted
 gpg: revocation certificate stored as '/Users/rhys/.gnupg/openpgp-revocs.d/794B820F34B34A8DF32AADB20649CC3899F22A66.rev' public and secret key created and signed.